intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 All existing RFC Series documents have been published in English.
 However, since the beginning of the RFC series, translation into a language other than English has been allowed and encouraged.
-The IETF Trust and the RFC Editor place no restrictions on this.

 ## Diversity